 The ‘killing’ is expressed in ‘still me’.
 The purpose of the stilling is so the secret (or latent) resurrection powers of the soul are evoked, released, brought forth.
-Thus, “let it fill me” is absolutely necessary so this magick is worked correctly.
-The verses are not merely expressive of poetry, or a technical instruction or advice; they are the words of a magical operation.
+Thus, “let it fill me” is absolutely necessary so the rite is worked correctly.
+The verses are not merely expressive of poetry, or a technical instruction or advice; they are the words of a theurgic operation.
 The words themselves are the function, the operative mode.
 It is all about word and symbol.
-We cannot ignore the two verses that follow in Liber AL, III: 38.
+We cannot ignore the two verses that follow in III: 38.

 The light is mine; its rays consume

 By Bes-na-Maut my breast I beat;

 O wingèd snake of light Hadit!